Skip to Content

 Representative Matters

 • Represented the fiduciary of an estate valued at more than $10 million owning properties in the United States, the United Kingdom and Switzerland.
-This representation included extensive work with tax authorities in the U.K. and Switzerland to establish the inheritance taxes in those countries, and then coordinating those tax matters with the International Desk of the IRS.
+Representation included extensive work with tax authorities in the U.K. and Switzerland to establish the inheritance taxes in those countries, and then coordinating those tax matters with the International Desk of the IRS.

 • Extensive estate and tax planning work with several branches of an extended family owning a multi-million dollar closely-held business, to ensure the ownership interests remained within the family and could be transferred to the younger generations with a minimum of estate, gift and generation-skipping transfer taxes.